Passport Photo Shadows: Is It Also Unacceptable on Face, Neck, Under Chin?

 Digital passport photos: how to eliminate shadows

 There are easier ways to help you accomplish the task and some of them are free, like PhotoBooth Online, and you do not even require a passport photo coupon.
-To take a photo for your document and skip passport photo shadows are plenty of hard work and a great achievement.
+To take a photo for your document and skip shadows in a passport photo is plenty of hard work and a great achievement.
 To make the process stress-free and have an AI validator to help you out, leverage our site.
 Simply click the Upload button, and feed your picture to our tool.
 It will resize your digital photos into the correct size and proportions, remove the background and substitute it for the white one, and check up on the red-eye effect and passport photo shadows.
 This way, you save money and time, and your photo meets strict passport photo requirements set by the Department of State.

 Bad shadows in passport photo: what else to avoid?